 Explore nature and learn about Koori culture through Booderee Aboriginal interpretive program.
 Enjoy a wide range of walks, surf at Cave Beach or swim amongst the fish in the tranquil waters of Green Patch beach.

-The Lady Denman Heritage Complex holds a monthly market with stalls selling a wide range of goods from fresh produce and plants, to clothes, toys and crafts.
+The Lady Denman Heritage Complex holds the monthly Huskisson markets with stalls selling a wide range of goods from fresh produce and plants, to clothes, toys and crafts.
 The Huskisson Running Festival is very popular amongst locals.

 Jervis Bay Wild Cruises at The Docks. near Huskisson.